A Respondent who fails to appear or to make a request to reschedule as required by these rules will be deemed to have defaulted.

-Except as otherwise stated in §5-03 of the Title, the Chief Administrative Law Judge or his or her designee will have the discretion, in exceptional circumstances and in order to avoid injustice, to consider a motion to vacate a default filed more than one (1) year from the date of the default decision.
+Except as otherwise stated in §5-03 of this Title, the Chief Administrative Law Judge or his or her designee will have the discretion, in exceptional circumstances and in order to avoid injustice, to consider a Respondent’s first request for a new hearing after default made more than one (1) year from the date of the default decision.

-If a motion to vacate a default is granted, the Tribunal will send a notice to the Respondent at the Respondent's address provided on the motion.
+If a request for a new hearing after default is granted, the Tribunal will send a notice to the Respondent at the Respondent's address provided on the motion.
 If the Respondent is deceased or legally incompetent, a notice will be sent to Respondent's representative at the address provided by the representative on the motion.
 Notice will also be sent to the Petitioner upon request.
 If the Respondent is unable to appear on the hearing date scheduled after such motion is granted, the Respondent may request that the hearing be rescheduled one (1) final time.

-If a motion to vacate a default is granted and the Respondent has already made a full or partial payment, no request of a refund will be considered until after the hearing is completed and a decision issued.
+If a request for a new hearing after default is granted and the Respondent has already made a full or partial payment, no request of a refund will be considered until after the hearing is completed and a decision issued.

-A denial of a motion to vacate a default is the Tribunal's final determination and is not subject to review or appeal at the Tribunal.
+A denial of a request for a new hearing after default is the Tribunal's final determination and is not subject to review or appeal at the Tribunal.
 Judicial review of the denial may be sought pursuant to Article 78 of the New York Civil Practice Law and Rules.